 - Minor redness or bruising

-Do note that all the above should be completely minor if the treatment goes as it should and you are given proper care to your skin afterwards.
+Do note that all the above should be completely minor if the treatment goes as it should and you are given proper care to your skin afterward.
 However, people with sensitive skin can experience many of the above to a higher degree, but typically that just means your skin is indeed too sensitive for the treatment.

 Can You Undergo Microdermabrasion With Sensitive Skin?